habtor/Chat-app/README.md

 </div>

 ## Features
-- Chat with contacts
+- Add contacts and chat with them.
-- Chat in group
+- Create chat groups and add participants.
-- Authentication with `JWT`
+- Authentication with `JWT`.
-- Real-time messaging with `Socket.io`
+- Real-time messaging with `Socket.io`.
-- See online users
+- See online users.

 ## 1. Setup